smartgeber Logo

 Antwort der Redaktion

-Looking forward, Debian's relevance in the open-source community seems secure.
-Its commitment to free software and its role as a base for other distributions ensure its continued importance.
-As long as there is a demand for stable and secure systems, Debian will remain a key player.
+Looking ahead, Debian is likely to continue playing a significant role in the open-source community.
+Its commitment to free software and its strong community support are pillars that will sustain its relevance.
+As long as there is a demand for stable and reliable operating systems, Debian will remain a key player in the Linux world.

 Last updated 3 mins ago